 When you turn on your computer, the information stored in CMOS is used by the BIOS to initialize your system and prepare it for booting up.

-CMOS is an important component of a computer system that plays a crucial role in the proper functioning of your system.
+CMOS is an important computer system component that plays a crucial role in properly functioning your system.

 What is BIOS?

 BIOS stands for Basic Input/Output System, software stored on a chip on your computer’s motherboard.
 BIOS is responsible for initializing and testing your hardware components during the boot process, and it is also responsible for loading the operating system into memory.